royalhemesh/data-projects/Readme.md

 Key KPIs: Top-selling products, revenue by region, customer churn patterns, etc.

-Advanced SQL Queries

-Ranking queries using ROW_NUMBER() and RANK().

-Rolling averages and cumulative sales with WINDOW FUNCTIONS.

-Subqueries and nested SELECT statements for deeper insights.

 Visualization

 Jupyter Notebook with matplotlib & seaborn to visualize results of SQL queries.